‘Santa Clarita Diet’ Season 3 Release Date Revealed By Netflix

 The short trailer teaser for the third season was posted to YouTube on Valentine’s Day and has since picked up more than 82,000 views in just a few days since it was published.

-Unfortunately, the trailer teaser doesn’t give fans much information regarding what to expect for the Hammond family as the zombie-themed Netflix Original series enters its third season.
+Unfortunately, the trailer teaser doesn’t give fans much information regarding what to expect for the Hammond family, as the zombie-themed Netflix Original series enters its third season.

 #SantaClaritaDiet Gets Season 3 Premiere Date at Netflix — Watch Announcement https://t.co/6HLdbZd6QY pic.twitter.com/PvdnFAxnHX